sash-rc/ste/README.md

 # Simple Templating Engine for Free Pascal

-Fast engine is used to generate text, html, xml, markup or any text by using tags/variables
+Fast engine to generate text (html, xml, or any markup) with tags/variables in Object/Free Pascal (probably delphi compatible)

 ## Features